-Seasoned with a savory soy marinade and grilled over high heat, bulgogi is one of Korea’s most famous dishes.
+Seasoned with a savory soy marinade and grilled over high heat, bulgogi is a favorite Korean meal.
 The key is using thinly cut rib-eye or other tender cuts of beef that cook quickly.
-Using prunes in the marinade in place of most of the sugar boosts the savory flavor of the final dish.
+Using prunes to take the place of some of the sugar boosts the savory flavor of the final dish.

 130 g / 1 cup coarsely chopped yellow onion